kodi-pvr/pvr.vuplus/README.md

     - `Kodi/E2 instances` - Use the value across kodi and the E2 device so they stay in sync.
 Last played will be synced with the E2 device once every 5-10 minutes per recording if the PVR menus are in use.
 Note that only a single kodi instance is required to have this option enabled.
 * **Recording folder on receiver**: Per default the addon does not specify the recording folder in newly created timers, so the default set in the set-top box will be used.
 If you want to specify a different folder (i.e. because you want all recordings scheduled via Kodi to be stored in a separate folder), then you need to set this option.
 * **Use only the DVB boxes' current recording path**: If this option is not set the addon will fetch all available recordings from all configured paths from the set-top box.
 If this option is set then it will only list recordings that are stored within the "current recording path" on the set-top box.
-* **Keep folder structure for records**: If enabled do not specify a recording folder, when disabled (defaut), check if the recording is in it's own folder or in the root of the recording path
+* **Keep folder structure for records**: If enabled do not specify a recording folder, when disabled (defaut), check if the recording is in it's own folder or in the root of the recording path.
 * **Enable EDLs support**: EDLs are used to define commericals etc. in recordings.
 If a tool like [Comskip]() is used to generate EDL files enabling this will allow Kodi PVR to use them.
 E.g. if there is a file called ```my recording.ts``` the EDL file should be call ```my recording.edl```.
 Note: enabling this setting has no effect if the files are not present.
 * **EDL start time padding**: Padding to use at an EDL stop.
 I.e. use a negative number to start the cut earlier and positive to start the cut later.
 Default 0.
 * **EDL stop time padding**: Padding to use at an EDL stop.
 I.e. use a negative number to stop the cut earlier and positive to stop the cut later.
 Default 0.